BODX/idea-dump/Idea-dump.md

 # Idea dump
+/* Write intro text explaining the ideas in case someone gets their hands on this file only */

 ## Positive Design Alliance
 A collection of ideas, hacks and tools to use technology for our own benefit, understand its pitfalls and re-configure our minds.